Punzaza/BCC-Scholar-Market-Registration-System/README.md

 I want to be transparent and let you know that this is my first time creating a GitHub repository.
 I am still learning the process of accepting contributions, but I am open to suggestions and improvements to the project.
 If you have any ideas for optimization, please feel free to submit a contribution and I will review it with enthusiasm.
 ## Used By

-As mentioned above, this registration system was used in an academic day event, specifically the 170th school anniversary celebration which is hosted every 10 years by Bangkok Christian College.
-Our system consisted of 36 mini events that ranged in size from 10 attendants to 300 attendants.
+Our registration system was used in an academic day event, specifically the 170th school anniversary celebration which is hosted every 10 years by Bangkok Christian College.
+The event consisted of 36 mini events that ranged in size from 10 attendants to 300 attendants.
+Our system proved to be an effective tool in managing the registration process for these events, with more than 1,500 users during the event.
+It was used to register attendees, pre-register attendees and check in attendees by scanning QR codes during the event.

 ## Installation